 The human cortex handles higher abilities like language that set us apart from other species.
-While the cerebellum packs 80% of the brain’s neurons into 10% of its mass, the cortex needs 80% of the brain’s mass to support 20% of the brain’s neurons, which are larger and have more support cells.
+While the cerebellum packs 80% of the brain’s neurons into 10% of its mass, the cortex needs 80% of the brain’s mass to support 20% of its neurons, because they are larger and have more support cells.
 It is a folded sheet, 2-5mm thick, with six layers, while the midbrain hippocampus only has three layers.
 It was the last part of the brain to evolve and is the last to mature in humans.
 If other systems ran the feedback loop before it, how can it take control?
 The answer, it seems, is with difficulty.

 1. Sensorimotor (0 to 2): Babies and toddlers think in sensorimotor terms.